 Some brands do sell menstrual cup cleansing wash.
-DivaCup has this one and Lunette has this one.
+DivaCup has DivaWash (here for AU and here for CAN) and Lunette has Feelbetter Cupwash (AU).
 Lunette also has disinfecting wipes, which are biodegradable, compostable wipes that can be flushed down the toilet or thrown into compost, could be useful when camping or travelling.

 Menstrual cups need to be stored in a way that they are properly ventilated, so use a dedicated breathable pouch that provides ventilation.
 Do not store them in a plastic bag or container because there will be no air flow.

 I’ve written a separate in-depth blog post on cleaning your menstrual cup as there are a lot of opinions on the best way to do this and a lot to talk about.
 It talks about how to properly clean and store your menstrual cup, what soap to use, and how to prevent and get rid of stains and smells.
 You’ll find it here: How To Clean and Store Your Menstrual Cup Correctly.